 9. Best Featured Movie VR Experience: The Martian VR Experience

 There is an increasing number of VR tie-ins with movies, but the best this year is The Martian VR Experience, produced by Ridley Scott and directed by Maleficent’s Robert Stromberg.
-It’s a breathtaking interactive experience of the movie that lets you play Mark Watney in driving a Mars rover and flying through space.
-We saw The Martian at Sundance Film Festival where the experience took advantage of a motion-simulation chair and joystick.
-Not only was it fun, it was an astonishingly realistic experience of feeling trapped on an alien planet.
+It’s a breathtaking, interactive experience of the movie that lets you play Mark Watney in driving a Mars rover and flying through space.
+We saw The Martian at the Sundance Film Festival, where the experience took advantage of a motion-simulation chair and joystick.
+Not only was it fun, but it was also an astonishingly realistic experience of feeling trapped on an alien planet.

 10. Best VR or AR Game: PokemonGo